danscratch/aws-basic-config/README.md

 1. Register a domain (e.g., `everythingisawesome.com`).
 1. Sign up for AWS.
 1. Request a cert in the AWS certificate manager.
 This terraform configuration expects you to have a wildcard cert (e.g., `*.everythingisawesome.com`).
-Note that you will need to be able to confirm ownership of the site through an email.
+Note that you will need to be able to confirm ownership of the site by clicking a link in an email.
 Once you've created this cert, note the "arn" value - you'll use it below.
 1. Create a keypair (e.g., `everythingisawesome-keypair`) on the AWS EC2 page.
 This will download a PEM file to your computer.
-The easiest thing to do at this point is to move this to your `~/.ssh` directory and add it to your `ssh-agent`.
+Move the PEM file to your `~/.ssh` directory and add it to your `ssh-agent`.
+Note that this isn't a good solution for a production system, but will do for a test system.
+Also, note that you can't get another copy of the PEM file from AWS, so you should save it someplace safe and secure.
   ```
 cd ~/Downloads
 mv everythingisawesome-keypair.pem ~/.ssh